jakesco/wordle-hs/README.md

 The [Releases](https://github.com/jakesco/wordle-hs/releases) page provides pre-compiled binaries for Linux and Windows 64-bit systems.
 Simply copy the desired binary into your path and run it (after verifying the checksum).

-> Windows command prompt doesn't support ANSI escape sequences used to color the wordle output.
+> Windows command prompt doesn't support ANSI escape sequences used to color the Wordle.hs output.
 Use
 > [Windows Terminal](https://github.com/microsoft/terminal) for the best expierience.

 ## Manual Install